Et le soleil s'endormit sur l'Adriatique: History

 Father Frédé and his donkey Lolo, alias Boronali, in the hamlet of Armenats, commune of Saint-Cyr-sur-Morin.

 On March 8, 1910, Roland Dorgelès borrowed Lolo, the donkey, from Frédéric Gérard, known as “le père Frédé”, proprietor of the Lapin agile, a Montmartre cabaret.
 In the presence of a bailiff, Maître Brionne, Dorgelès had a painting made by Lolo the donkey, to whose tail a paintbrush had been attached.
-Each time the donkey is given a carrot, it wags its tail frantically, applying paint to the canvas.
+Each time the donkey was given a carrot, it wagged its tail frantically, applying paint to the canvas.

 In Room 22 of the Salon des Indépendants in 1910, the public, critics and press discovered a work entitled Et le soleil s'endormit sur l'Adriatique, attributed to a young Italian painter no one had ever heard of: Joachim-Raphaël Boronali (“JR. Boronali, peintre né à Gênes”).
 Journalists rename the painting Coucher de soleil sur l'Adriatique (English: Sunset on the Adriatic).

 Boronali published his Manifesto of Excessivism, in which he justified his new pictorial movement:Holà!
 Great excessive painters, my brothers, holà, sublime and renovating brushes, let's break the ancestral palettes and lay down the great principles of tomorrow's painting.
 His formula is Excessivism.
 Excess in everything is a defect, said a donkey.
 On the contrary, we proclaim that excess in everything is a strength, the only strength...
 Let's ravage absurd museums.
 Let's trample on infamous routines.
 Long live scarlet, purple, coruscating gems, all those swirling, superimposed tones, the true reflection of the sun's sublime prism: Long live excess!
 All our blood to recolor the sick auroras.
 Let's warm art in the embrace of our steaming arms!